Steve Lutz: Creighton

-Lutz spent seven seasons at Creighton (2010-2017) under coach Greg McDermott.
+Lutz spent seven seasons at Creighton (2010–2017) under coach Greg McDermott.

 Purdue

-Lutz spent four seasons as an assistant coach at Purdue (2017-2021).
-In 2020-21 Lutz coached Jaden Ivey prior to Ivey's #5 overall draft pick in the 2022 NBA draft.
+Lutz spent four seasons as an assistant coach at Purdue (2017–2021).
+In 2020–21, Lutz coached Jaden Ivey prior to Ivey's #5 overall draft pick in the 2022 NBA draft.
 Lutz was the Boilermakers' defensive guru working with head coach Matt Painter.

 Texas A&M Corpus Christi

-Lutz spent two seasons as a head coach at Texas A&M-Corpus Christi (2021-2023).
-Turning the program around, Lutz finished with a 47-23 record (67.1% Win Rate) during the two years as Head Coach.
-Lutz also lead the Islanders to a Southland Conference Regular Season Champions, 2x Southland Conference Tournament Champions, and the programs first ever 2023 NCAA Division I men's basketball tournament victory against Southeast Missouri State Redhawks men's basketball.
+Lutz spent two seasons as the head coach at Texas A&M-Corpus Christi (2021–2023).
+Turning the program around, Lutz finished with a 47–23 record (67.1% win rate) during those two years.
+Lutz also led the Islanders to a Southland Conference Regular Season Champions, 2× Southland Conference Tournament Champions, and the program’s first ever 2023 NCAA Division I men's basketball tournament victory against Southeast Missouri State Redhawks men's basketball.

 Western Kentucky

 On March 18, 2023, Lutz was announced as the new head coach at Western Kentucky.
+In his lone season at Western Kentucky, Lutz finished with a 22-12 record including a Conference USA Tournament Championship, which is the school's first ever since joining the conference in 2014 and another trip to the NCAA tournament, which is the school's first tournament appearance since 2013.

+Oklahoma State

+On April 1, 2024, Lutz was announced as the new head coach at Oklahoma State.